ohlac/Eclipse-Shader-BSPT/README.md

 If you want to adjust it or turn it off, you can find it under Ambient Light -> BSPT PTGI / Block Shadows -> BSPT LPV Block Shadows

-There are also some other settings which you can adjust.
+Note that the Block Shadows will only be visible if you're within a certain distance from the source, and will fade to normal Eclipse lighting as you move away from it.
+You can raise the Shadow Light count to increase the distance and decrease noticable pop-in.

-I would recommend keeping the ray count around 4, but you can raise the Shadow Light count to decrease noticable pop-in.
+I would recommend keeping the ray count low though, as it can severely impact performance at complex scenes.
+My recommendation is to keep it between 2-8.

 You can also adjust the BSPT Shadow Brightness.
 I recommend setting this to something very low, like 0.02, to get the best noticable results.